andmatand/vector-paint/README.md

 #### "Draw" Tool
 * Action Button: Place a point under the cursor
-* Enter or Right-Click: Finalize drawing
+* Enter or Right-Click: Finalize the shape which is currently being drawn

 #### "Select Shape(s)"/"Select Point(s)" Tool
 * Action Button: Select the polygon under the cursor